 FAQs

-• Enhance performance and range of motion
+• Enhance performance and range of motion by restoring balance in the body

 • Support recovery after injury or intense work

-• Support chronic conditions or aging horse
+• Support horses with chronic conditions or age-related stiffness

 • In most cases, yes.
-However, massage is not a substitute for veterinary care.
+However, bodywork is not a substitute for veterinary care.
 If your horse has a medical diagnosis or recent injury, I may ask for clearance from your veterinarian before proceeding.

 • PEMF stands for Pulsed Electromagnetic Fields.
 It is a non-invasive wellness treatment that enhances cellular health by stimulating the body at a cellular level.